-These are general guidelines for every school and each school has a reasonable interpretation of the dress code depending upon the building's culture and climate.
+These general guidelines apply to every school.
+Each school has a reasonable interpretation of the dress code depending upon the building's culture and climate.

-- Dress and grooming shall neither present a risk to the health, safety or general welfare of students or others in the school nor interfere with or disrupt the educational environment or process (during in person and remote learning instruction). - Dress and grooming shall not be contrary to curriculum goals and/or educational objectives or advertise, promote or picture alcoholic beverages, tobacco, illegal drugs or illegal or violent behavior - School appropriate clothing is to be worn.
+Dress and grooming shall neither present a risk to the health, safety or general welfare of students or others in the school nor interfere with or disrupt the educational environment or process (during in person and remote learning instruction).

+- Dress and grooming shall not be contrary to curriculum goals and/or educational objectives - Dress and grooming shall not advertise, promote or picture alcoholic beverages, tobacco, illegal drugs or illegal or violent behavior - School appropriate clothing is to be worn.
 Oversized, extremely baggy clothing or improperly-fitted clothing is not allowed.
-Pants, shorts or skirts must be worn at the waist sagging is prohibited - Clothing with holes above the knee, ragged hems or cut-off hemlines, or made of transparent or fishnet fabric, or clothing that exposes the chest, abdomen, genital area or buttocks, undergarments or the legs above mid-thigh, shall not be worn in the buildings - Dress and grooming, including accessories, shall not display lewd, vulgar, obscene or plainly-offensive language or symbols, including gang symbols - Hats, caps, bandanas, hoods of any type, sweatbands, sunglasses, pajama pants, slippers, or shoes with wheels attached to the bottom shall not be worn in the buildings - Pierced jewelry, other than earrings worn in the ear, shall be limited to jewelry that is not deemed a safety hazard.
-This includes no spiked apparel, accessories or chains that can be used as weapons. - Coats, jackets, and head coverings shall not be worn in the building without principal permission. - Tattoos that, by their content, violate any of the provisions of the Student Dress Code must be covered at all times while students are on school property and/or in attendance at school-sponsored activities - Following COVID-19 recommendations from the ISBE, IDPH, and the CDC students will wear masks while in the school building.
+Pants, shorts or skirts must be worn at the waist sagging is prohibited - Clothing with holes above mid-thigh, or made of transparent or fishnet fabric, or clothing that exposes the chest, abdomen, genital area or buttocks, undergarments or the legs above mid-thigh, shall not be worn in the buildings - Dress and grooming, including accessories, shall not display lewd, vulgar, obscene or plainly-offensive language or symbols, including gang symbols - Hats, caps, bandanas, hoods of any type, sweatbands, sunglasses, pajama pants, soft-soled slippers, houseshoes, or shoes with wheels attached to the bottom shall not be worn in the buildings - Pierced jewelry, other than earrings worn in the ear, shall be limited to jewelry that is not deemed a safety hazard.
+This includes no spiked apparel, accessories or chains that can be used as weapons. - Coats, jackets, and head coverings/decorative scarves shall not be worn in the building without principal permission. - Tattoos that, by their content, violate any of the provisions of the Student Dress Code must be covered at all times while students are on school property and/or in attendance at school-sponsored activities - All schools in District 186 will follow the COVID-19 recommendations on mask wearing from the CDC, IDPH, SCDPH, and ISBE as approved by the Board of Education.
 These masks must be in compliance with the school dress code above and CDC recommendations.
 Masks that are solid colors, printed with District #186 or school logos are preferred.
 Bandanas will not be permitted to be worn as a mask.
+Schools will be supportive of all persons, vaccinated or unvaccinated, who wear masks while in the school building.